Kitware/mixtape/mixtape/core/management/ingest/README.md

         "parallel": false,                          // Optional, defaults to false "num_gpus": 0.0,                            // Optional
         "iterations": 100,
-        "config": {},                               // Optional
+        "config": {},                               // Optional.
+Any valid JSON object with config settings for the training environment.
-        "reward_mapping": ["string"]                // Optional
+        "reward_mapping": ["string"]                // Optional.
+If provided, this will map integer reward values to string values.
     },
     "inference": {
-        "parallel": false,                          // Optional, defaults to false "config": {},                               // Optional
+        "parallel": false,                          // Optional, defaults to false "config": {},                               // Optional.
+Any valid JSON object with config settings for the inference environment.
         "steps": [                                  // Must have at least one step {
                 "number": 0,                        // This is the step number "image": "base64_encoded_string",   // Optional
-                "agent_steps": [                    // Optional, one agent_step per agent that performs an action in the current step
+                "agent_steps": [                    // Optional, one agent_step per agent for the current step
                     {
                         "agent": "string",
                         /**